 Don't forget to write Javadoc for any annotations that the checker uses.
 That is part of the documentation and is the first thing that many users may see.
+The documentation for any annotation should include an example use of the annotation.
 Also ensure that the Javadoc links back to the manual, using the @checker_framework.manual custom Javadoc tag.